 Take stock of your basic monthly expenditure.
 Are you really making the most of your gym membership?
-Could you do without your weekly cleaner?
+Are you overpaying for broadband?
 An audit of your finances will bring to light any unruly expenses that you might want to stamp out.

-Come up with a strategy to help you save: for example, setting up an ISA and arranging a Direct Debit to funnel across a certain amount of money each month could be good first step.
+Come up with a strategy to help you save: for example, setting up an ISA and arranging a direct debit to funnel across a certain amount of money each month could be a good first step.
 Creating targets and perhaps even using a budgeting tool each month could help you save over time, too.

-How could you make your savings work harder for you?
+How to make your savings work harder for you

-The 2017/18 ISA allowance is £20,000, meaning that you can put anything up to this amount in either a Stocks & Shares ISA, Cash ISA or Innovative Finance ISA or split it across these three account types.
+The 2019/20 ISA allowance is £20,000, meaning that you can put anything up to this amount in either a Stocks & Shares ISA, Cash ISA or Innovative Finance ISA, or split it across these three types.

 Find out more about the Zurich Stocks & Shares ISA